brysonsy/brysonsy.github.io/essays/Finding-the-Patterns.md

 ## Applying Knowledge

 After looking at many of the design patterns that are available to software engineers, I realized that even in indroductory courses for computer science, I have been using design patterns in my programs.
+A major one that I have used would be singleton and factory patterns, which allowed me to have a level of efficiency that I wouldn't normally have had in my program.
+With the factory pattern allowing me to return objects associated with different classes and the singleton pattern which ensures that a class has one instance and providing a global point of access to that instance.

+## Overcoming Difficulties

+With the difficulty only increasing as I continue down the path for my computer science major, it is imperative that I continue to expand my skill set for the upcoming challenges that I will have to face.
+Adding design patterns to my repertoire will undoubtedely create a variety of oppurtunities for me in the future.